Compact Vegetable Gardens: Grow More in Less Space!

 Leafy Greens

-Leafy greens are ideal for small gardens since they grow fast and may be collected several times. lettuce, spinach, kale, and Swiss chard are also wonderful alternatives.
-They do not require much room and may be cultivated in tiny pots or vertical gardens.
+Leafy greens are ideal for small gardens since they grow fast and can be collected several times. lettuce, spinach, kale, and Swiss chard are also wonderful alternatives.
+They do not require much room and may be gardening in tiny pots or vertical gardens.

 Root Vegetables